Ocean-Prediction-Center-OPC/S-412/README.md

+This repository has been archived and is no longer maintained.
+The code is provided for historical reference and may contain unpatched or unknown vulnerabilities.
+It should not be used in production systems.
+This helps ensure consistent signaling across the federal ecosystem and reduces confusion when automated tools or external researchers encounter legacy code

 This repository contains the S-412 (Marine Weather Warnings) Product Specification draft and related development documentation to facilitate a mechanism for sharing with external developers.
 Once a more complete product specification exists, the main repository for the S-412 product specification will reside in the WMO (https://github.com/wmo-im/S-41X-PS) and IHO (https://github.com/iho-ohi) github repositories.